Quotes from The Simpsons

 Fraudcast News

 Nelson: I dunno.
-Beating up nerds.
+Making nerds cry.

-Lisa: Great.
-You're our TV critic.
+Lisa: Perfect.
+You’re our TV critic.
+Ralph, what about you?

 Lisa: I can't!
 My mom's not picking me up for an hour.